jasonacox/Build-OpenSSL-cURL/README.md

 Example Xcode project "iOS Test App" is located in the example folder.
 This project builds an iPhone Objective C App using libcurl, openssl, and nghttp2 libraries.
 The app provides a simple single text field interface for URL input and produces a curl response.

+The Example app project builds an iOS, iOS Simulator and Mac Catalyst target.

 ### Tree

 	|